-A Colorado and Wyoming-licensed attorney since 2008 and selected to the 2020 Colorado Super Lawyers® list, Margrit Lent Parker spent over a decade working in federal and state courts and representing businesses and professionals in civil lawsuits, professional liability claims, and licensing matters.
+A Colorado and Wyoming-licensed attorney since 2008 and selected to the 2020, 2021, & 2022 Colorado Super Lawyers® lists, Margrit Lent Parker spent over a decade working in federal and state courts and representing businesses and professionals in civil lawsuits, professional liability claims, and licensing matters.
 Over the years, Margrit's practice increasingly included supporting her clients outside of court with their contracting, business planning, risk management, and employment needs.

 Margrit values the relationships with her professional and business clients and finds great reward in helping people who are dedicated to serving others.